Volunteer FAQs - Database

 If you have any other queries that are not answered below please get in touch.

 The database is a national resource for all schemes.
-It holds information on walkers and walks, as input by walk schemes, in order to provide high quality evidence to evaluate Walking for Health both on a local level and nationally.
+It holds information on walkers and the walks run in order to provide high quality evidence to evaluate Walking for Health both on a local level and nationally.

-The database stores information about walkers taken from completed Walker Registration Forms, and information about walks and walk schemes as entered by you.
+The database stores information about walkers taken from completed Walker registration forms, and information about walks and schemes as entered by you.
 The database can be used to create reports which can tell you:

 - Who is walking, by age band, gender, ethnicity, health condition etc.